giovannicandido/angular-http-interceptor/README.md

 I plan to add a LoadingBarInterceptor, a DialogInterceptor, and a SessionExpirationInterceptor.
 All of then optional, you can write your own.

-**Note**: The Http request will only execute after all observables in the before interceptors execute
+**Note**: The Http request will only execute after all observables in the before interceptors execute.
+That is a requirement to do things like security token refresh

+This library is used by [https://github.com/atende/angular-spa](https://github.com/atende/angular-spa) which provides other goodies

 # How to use